St Peter's Church

 St Peter's Church, Stoke Fleming, is Grade 2* listed and dates from the 13th century.
 The tower stands 83 feet high at 400 feet above sea level, and was formerly a sea mark to help mariners navigate into the port of Dartmouth.

 The church is situated adjacent to the South West Coast Path and therefore attracts many passing visitors interested in the history of the building, and to admire the magnificent views over Start Bay.
-During Covid restrictions the church is open for prayer and meditation on Wednesdays between 10:00am and 4:00pm, and on Sundays after the morning's service until 4:00pm
+The church is usually open for prayer and meditation and for visiting during daylight hours.

 The parish of Stoke Fleming is part of the Coast and Country Benefice in Woodleigh Deanery in the Diocese of Exeter.
 The other Coast and Country Churches are St Michael's Strete, St Michael's Blackawton and St Andrew's East Allington.